Prospect-Robotics/Robot2024/README.md

 > [!NOTE]
 > Passing the https URL to `git clone` tends to work better than cloning using
-> SLL, since the Prospect High School WiFi (the WiFi seems to block outgoing
+> SLL, since the Prospect High School WiFi seems to block outgoing connections
-> connections to github on the default SSL port.
+> to github on the default SSL port.

 ## Development